Easy Zabbix 7 Install: Alma, CentOS, Rocky, Oracle Linux 9 or 8

-Zabbix server is installable on any Linux distribution, but in this tutorial, I will show you how to install the latest Zabbix 6.0 LTS or 6.4 standard release on RHEL and RHEL based Linux distributions: CentOS 8 or 9 / RHEL 9 or 8 / Oracle Linux 9 or 8 / Alma Linux 9 or 8 / Rocky Linux 9 or 8.
+Zabbix server is installable on any Linux distribution, but in this tutorial, I will show you how to install the latest Zabbix 7.0 LTS release on RHEL and RHEL based Linux distributions: CentOS 9 or 8 / RHEL 9 or 8 / Oracle Linux 9 or 8 / Alma Linux 9 or 8 / Rocky Linux 9 or 8.

 Zabbix is 100% free open-source ultimate enterprise-level software designed for monitoring availability and performance of IT infrastructure components and services.
 You can read a case-study about Zabbix popularity and find out more about open-source movement in this article.